 When you’re sexually active, it’s important to know when to get tested for STDs / STIs.
 First, tests are only accurate after a certain number of days.
 Plus, the CDC has guidelines on how often to get tested.
 Learn when to get tested, possible symptoms, and how soon you can.

 Medically reviewed by Meagan Fleming, RN on April 22, 2019 — Written by Staff

-Getting screened for STDs is more relevant than ever.
-One out of two people will contract an STI by age 25, and half of all Americans will get an STD at some point in their life.
+If you’re sexually active and at risk, the time to get tested is now.
+One out of two people will contract an STI by age 25, and half of all Americans will get an STD at some point in their life (1).
 Plus, many STIs have no symptoms.

-That’s why sometimes instead of testing for certain STDs, you can be screened for several at once.
-You can do that by getting a “full panel”.
+That’s why sometimes instead of testing for certain STIs, you can be screened for several at once.
+You can do that by getting a test called a full panel.

 What is Included in an STD Panel?